About Pattison Lake

 Follow the water flow

 In July 2024, the Pattison Lake Management District has contracted with Herrera, Inc., to study the lake water quality, plants and core sediment.
-The Integrated Aquatic Vegetation Management Plan will be completed in 2025.
-Until then, a few reports will be shared.
+The Integrated Aquatic Vegetation Management Plan will be completed in spring 2025.
+Based on preliminary results, the aquatic plant community in Pattison Lake is composed almost exclusively of native plants, with the exception of fragrant waterlily and curly-leaf pondweed.
+The PLMD identified native species, common waterweed (Elodea canadensis) and Richardson’s pondweed as nuisance aquatic plants.
 Visit the website for details.
-When the reports are available, this page will be updated.
+See the report.

 Lake science: Lakes age